 Internet cafe netiquette rules.
 Then, focused on the web crowd.
 In addition, local community gathering.
 And so, provides wireless service with place to meet and greet.

 Convenient wi-fi makes a quick cup of coffee fun and productive.

 Next, coffee is what most of us drink.
 However, a wide variety of drinks available.
 On top of that, some security.
 Plus, online services.
 So, caffeinated drinks with sandwiches and a website or other app.

 Furthermore, fast food restaurants are offering wireless as well.
 Given, limited support.
 Still, no plugs.
 Yet, corporate cafe’s provide the most security.

-Internet cafe netiquette.
-Then, focused on the web crowd.
-And so, provides internet service.
-Plus, password and login screen are security for the connection.
+Now, password and login screens secure the connection.
 It follows, we need to learn the norms of our cyber centers.
-Here, a group of tips.
-Take the time to read and understand.
+Here, an overview of top tips.
+To understand, read each cafe netiquette posts separately.

 Cafe Netiquette Rules

-Next, semi-public wireless internet connection point for mobile devices.
+In any event, a hotspot is a semi-public wireless internet connection point for mobile devices.
 Businesses for customers.
-Libraries for members.
-Not secure.
+Not exactly secure.
+But, has some Wi-Fi security.

 Content may be viewed by others.
 Emails read.
 Websites we look at.
 Slowed connections for no apparent reason.
 Malicious software installed on computers.

 However, hotspots are preferred places to check.
 We look at email, update mobile apps, and surf the internet.
 Given, wireless service providers charge customers for the data they consume.